-There are two ways to use the Oyster card:
+There are two main ways to use the Oyster card:

 As a Pay as you go (PAYG) Oyster card

-You add money ‘or top up’ the Oyster card to pay for single journeys or for travel for one day.
+You add money to the Oyster card and use it to pay for single journeys or for travel for the whole day (the ‘daily cap’).
 It’s a bit like a Pay as you go SIM card for mobile phones.
-When you use your card, the money for that journey is automatically deducted from your balance.
+When you use your card (by tapping in and out at the ticket barriers), the cost of travel is deducted from your Oyster card balance.

 To store season tickets

-The PAYG Oyster card is the cheapest and most flexible way to pay for travel, especially if your visit to London is between 1–4 days.
-Even if you only plan to take a few journeys, it’s much cheaper than paying the full cash fare.
+The PAYG Oyster card is the cheapest and most flexible way to pay for travel, especially if your visit to London is between 1–5 days.
+Even if it’s only for a few journeys, it’s much cheaper than paying the full cash fare.

 Oyster single fares: peak and off-peak times